Home » Why Do Rats Scream?

 Rats make screaming noises in different situations to convey their feelings.

-For instance, when a rat is vulnerable and feels trapped, it’ll squeal to warn others of impending danger.
-Other rats hearing the distress call will become anxious, panic, and flee from the area.
+For instance, when a rat is vulnerable and feels trapped, it squeals to warn others of impending danger.
+Other rats, hearing the distress call, become anxious, panic, and flee from the area.

 According to the University of Southern California, rats may scream due to heightened aggression caused by high testosterone levels.

 Aggressive rats usually respond to the situation by hissing rather than squealing.
-However, there are instances where they’ll resort to screaming if they fear their perceived opponent.
+However, they’ll sometimes scream if they fear their perceived opponent.

 What Does It Mean When A Rat Screams?